ru-ace/arduino-value-storage/README.md

 This library was extracted from inner project, where i need to store dynamic arrays and strings in EEPROM, which are setted by user via serial interface.

-It's desined for very small storages such as internal 1kb EEPROM (in this case you will have 750 bytes for *values*) In my inner project i use internal 1kb EEPROM + 4kb I2C EEPROM chip: 4064 bytes for storing *values*
+It's desined for very small storages such as internal 1kb EEPROM (in this case you will have 750 bytes for *values*)<br/> In my inner project i use internal 1kb EEPROM + 4kb I2C EEPROM chip: 4064 bytes for storing *values*

-I will change state of this project from **alpha**  when i finish my inner project.
-Main cause: it was tested only via synthetic tests (see *main.cpp*).
+I will change state of this project from **alpha**  when i finish my inner project.<br/> Main cause: it was tested only via synthetic tests (see [main.cpp]).<br/>
-Meanwhile, i think it can be usable in current state.
+Meanwhile, i think it can be usable in current state.<br/>

 ## Description